-1.6 General
+1.7 General

 The FCPS may be used in a number of different applications.
-It may be used as a remotely-mounted power supply and battery charger where it can power up to four, coded or noncoded, NACs (Notification Appliance Circuits).
-Alternately, any or all of these circuits may be used as 24 VDC output circuits capable of powering four-wire smoke detectors or any device that requires filtered power.
+It may be used as a remotely-mounted power supply and battery charger where it can power up to four, coded or non-coded, Notification Appliance Circuits.
+Alternately, any or all of these circuits may be used as 24 VDC output circuits capable of powering four wire smoke detectors or any device that requires filtered power.
 These circuits may be configured as resettable or nonresettable outputs.

-Figure 1.2 Simplified FCPS Block Diagram
+Figure 1-2: Simplified FCPS Block Diagram

 One of the most common applications for the FCPS remote power supply utilizes the NAC repeater feature.
-In this application, one or two NACs are connected from the main FACP Notification Appliance Circuit to the remote power supply Control Input circuits.
+In this application, one or two Notification Appliance Circuits (NAC) are connected from the main FACP NAC output(s) to the remote power supply Control Input circuits.
 When these Control Input circuits activate (due to reverse polarity of the NAC output), the power supply will activate its corresponding outputs.
 NAC Control Input #1 controls power supply output circuits #1 and #2.
-NAC Control Input #2 controls output circuits #3 and #4.
-Refer to Figure 4.3 on page 17.
+NAC Control Input #2 controls output circuits #3 and #4 (refer to Figure 4-2).

 During the inactive state, the remote power supply supervises its NAC field wiring for short and open circuits.
 If a fault is detected, the supply will enter a trouble condition and illuminate the corresponding NAC trouble LED (Output Circuits 1-4).
-However, once the NACs are activated, the supervision is disabled and the circuits are no longer supervised.
+However, once the Notification Appliance Circuits are activated, the supervision is disabled and the circuits are no longer supervised.
 Supervision of other power supply faults such as low battery, Earth Fault, AC loss and battery charger failure will continue and may be monitored via the trouble relay contact.

 If a specific application requires that all four outputs activate at the same time, only one NAC control input from the FACP is necessary.
-For this application, the NAC from the FACP is wired into NAC Control Input #1 of the remote power supply and then a pair of wires are connected from NAC Control Output #1 to NAC Control Input #2.
-Refer to Figure 4.4 on page 18.
+For this application, the Notification Appliance Circuit from the FACP is wired into NAC Control Input #1 of the remote supply and then a pair of wires are connected from NAC Control Output #1 to NAC Control Input #2 (refer to Figure 4-3).